What are Campaigns?

 - If cooldown active, execution waits and retries later

-next_execution_at adjusted to respect cooldown
+next_execution_atadjusted to respect cooldown

-conservative: Lower limits, safer for new accounts
+conservative: Lower limits, safer for new accountsmoderate: Balanced limitsaggressive: Higher limits (use with caution)

 Timezone Handling

-- Worker converts UTC to campaign timezone for comparison
+Campaigns are timezone-aware: Scheduled Campaigns:scheduled_start_atstored in UTCtimezonefield stores campaign’s timezone (e.g., “America/Sao_Paulo”)- Worker converts UTC to campaign timezone for comparison

 - Ensures campaigns start at correct local time